Donrwalsh/donrwalsh.github.io/NOTES.md

 Made a few minor adjustments to styling because I noticed an inconsistency in how links were being underlined.
 Now links on the main CLRS page and previous/next links within a solution should only show underline during hover.

+### 12/3/25

+Working on some linked list exercises this morning and took another crack at the homepage copy.

 ## TODO:

 - [ ] Front page image is too large.
 Didn't load once for me, awkwardly.